 We are transitioning away from Portal to perform case searches to re:SearchGA as the sole method of case research and document retrieval.
 This transition is done in continued compliance with SB407 and to ensure continued safety and security of Court records. re:SearchGA is a robust and resilient system and will help move us towards our future technology needs.
 Lastly re:SearchGA provides the best system security.

-Make a payment for criminal and traffic cases.
+Make a payment for criminal and traffic cases for Recorder's Court only.

 File a case online with eFile Georgia